Charles Corbett (baseball)

-Charles Corbett (March 8, 1890 - death unknown) was an American Negro league pitcher in the 1920s.
+Charles Corbett (March 8, 1890 - death unknown) was an American Negro league baseball pitcher in the 1920s.

 A native of Orangeburg, South Carolina, Corbett made his Negro leagues debut in 1921 with the Pittsburgh Keystones.
 He played for Pittsburgh again the following season, then spent 1923 with the Indianapolis ABCs before spending his final four seasons with the Harrisburg Giants.